Access to government buildings

 Has the proportion of people with disability who have difficulty accessing government buildings decreased over time?

 The data in the graph and the table below show the proportion of people with disability and communication or mobility limitations (aged 5 and over) who had difficulty accessing government buildings in the past 12 months.
-In 2018, 8.1% of people with disability had difficulty accessing government buildings, as did 7.6% in 2015.
+Data from 2015 to 2022 are used.
+In 2022, 5.2% of people with disability had difficulty accessing government buildings, compared with 7.6% in 2015.
+The baseline used to track change over time was 8.1% in 2018.

 Source: Australian Bureau of Statistics – Survey of Disability, Ageing and Carers (SDAC) | Data source overview